 According to Mirta, “mate is our national drink, I compare it to the peace pipe.
 There is no war on the mate, it is just sharing stories.
 If drinking alone you are trying to fix the world by yourself”.

 Argentine Dishes and Cultural Immersion

 The most frequent question that workshop participants ask Mirta, is how to prepare beef the right way.
-Keeping with the theme of summer grilling and how to grill like an Argentinian, here are 5 great tips from Mirta, that you can apply the next time you fire up your grill.
+Keeping with the theme of summer grilling and here are 5 great tips from Mirta, that you can apply the next time you fire up your grill.

 1 – Season the meat with only Sal Parrillera, if you can find it a local or ethnic store.
 If not, Kosher salt will do.